 [email address/phone number]

-For other examples, you can take a look at these real-world rebuttal letters that resulted in successful chargeback reversals:
+For other examples, take a look at these anonymized versions of real-world rebuttal letters that resulted in successful chargeback reversals:

 While the general guideline for a rebuttal letter is that it should be kept to a single page if possible, more complicated cases or those requiring more supporting evidence may require a longer rebuttal letter to summarize, as demonstrated in these examples.